-Ayesha Ahmad has lived in Sydney, Australia for over 45 years.
-Instilled with strong values of family and community, she completed her studies, established a career, married, had children and has recently become a grandmother.
+Ayesha has lived in Sydney, Australia for over 45 years and is instilled with strong values of family and community.
+She has completed her studies, established a career, married, had children and has recently become a grandmother.

 Since 2012 Makiz has been teaching Religion & Values and Studies of Religion in Amity College and has been actively involved in the educational and well being of youth .

-She also runs courses in Islam for diverse audiences and the community and has been teaching Theology of Quran courses at ISRA since 2014.
-She is in process of completing her Masters of Islamic Degree with CSU.
+She also runs courses in Islam for diverse audiences, the community and ISRA, teaching Theology of Quran courses since 2014.
+She is in process of completing her Masters of Islamic Studies Degree with CSU.

 Calisha Bennett has over twelve years of experience as an active community leader, speaker, teacher and mentor of Muslim women and youth.
 She is backed by academic, religious and personal studies in the areas of youth work, education, leadership, Islamic Shariah, Quran, Tajweed and specialises in Islamic identity coaching and personal development.

 Calisha has taught and spoken for countless audiences in Muslim and non-Muslim communities.
 She is passionate about the future of Muslim communities and helping to strengthen the faith and Islamic identities of Muslim women and youth worldwide.